cbg-ethz/V-pipe/resources/auxiliary_workflows/benchmark/README.md

 # Benchmarking module

-Benchmark Quasispecies assembly methods both on the level of SNVs as well as global haplotypes.
+Benchmarking module for diversity estimation methods from NGS data.
+This includes global and local haplotypes reconstruction, as well as mutation calling methods.

 ## Usage